Japan's Olympic golf venue admits first female members - Journal du Cameroun

 “After the change of the rules, we asked members including men if they want to have full membership, and three women wanted to change their status to full membership,” club general manager Hiroshi Imaizumi said.

-The board of the club — where Japanese President Shinzo Abe played with US leader Donald Trump in November — this week approved the requests after receiving no complaints or opposition from other members, he said.
+The board of the club — where Japanese Prime Minister Shinzo Abe played with US President Donald Trump in November — this week approved the requests after receiving no complaints or opposition from other members, he said.

 Until last year, the private club in Japan’s Saitama region had women on its roster but they were not allowed to become full members and could not play on certain Sundays — restrictions that did not apply to male members.